 When joining our school at any other time we would encourage an initial visit and provide support where needed for learning our routines and making friends.
-We are always happy to accommodate a transition day before your child starts at St Mary's.

 St Mary's staff will meet with you and your child prior to them starting here, whether your child is beginning Reception or joining our school later.